The CBH characterisation theorem beyond algebraic quantum theory: The CP*-construction

 \end{definition}

-We will use the graphical calculus to reason about morphisms; for more information we refer to the survey~\cite{SelingerSurvey}.
-Objects are depicted as wires with upward directed arrows, and their duals as downward wires: \ctikzfig{directed-wires} The morphisms $\varepsilon$ and $\eta$ are called \emph{caps} and \emph{cups}, drawn as: \ctikzfig{directed_cap_cup} They model entanglement: the cap a completely mixed state, and the cup the accompanying Bell measurement.
-Equations~\eqref{eq:compactstruc} become: \ctikzfig{line_yank_with_dual} and embody quantum teleportation~\cite{abramskycoecke:categoricalsemantics}.
+We will represent morphisms in such a category using string diagrams.
+For more information we refer to the survey~\cite{SelingerSurvey}.
+Objects are depicted as labelled wires with upward directed arrows, and their duals as downward wires: \ctikzfig{directed-wires} The morphisms $\varepsilon$ and $\eta$ are called \emph{caps} and \emph{cups}, drawn as: \ctikzfig{directed_cap_cup} Using this notation, the equations from~\eqref{eq:compactstruc} become: \ctikzfig{line_yank_with_dual} These `snake equations' embody the relationship between a maximally entangled state (e.g. the Bell state) and the associated effect arising from a Bell measurement.
+As such, they represent the key to quantum teleportation~\cite{abramskycoecke:categoricalsemantics}.

+We can furthermore define the (partial) trace of a morphism $f : X \otimes A \to X \otimes B$ in a compact closed category via cups and caps: